Roosevelt High School

 • Special Education students – Contact Mr. Jay Brock jrbrock@seattleschools.org for an intake interview.

 • ELL/ML students – Contact Ms. Pewitt jmpewitt@seattleschools.org if you have program questions.
-For general course questions for ELL/ML students, contact your future Roosevelt counselor.
+For general course questions for ELL/ML students, contact your Roosevelt counselor.

 Still need help?